 A gift in your will is an effective way to make a meaningful contribution to NCH, while also providing estate tax savings for your heirs.
 Gifts through wills, revocable living trusts, retirement and savings accounts, life insurance and similar plans are an important means of support and can be structured to benefit you, your family and NCH.
 Whether the beneficiary of your will or living trust, you can give tangible property (stocks, real estate or bonds), a specific dollar amount or a percentage of your estate.

-Sample Bequest Language: "I, [name], of [city, state ZIP], give, devise and bequeath to NATIONAL CENTER FOR HOMEOPATHY in McLean, Virginia, [written amount or percentage of the estate or description of property] for its unrestricted use and purpose."
+Sample Bequest Language: “I, [name], of [city, state ZIP], give, devise and bequeath to NATIONAL CENTER FOR HOMEOPATHY in Mount Laurel, New Jersey, [written amount or percentage of the estate or description of property] for its unrestricted use and purpose.”

 Name the National Center for Homeopathy as the first, second or last beneficiary or all or a part of your pension plan or Individual Retirement Account (IRA).

 Make a gift of an existing fully paid policy; establish a new whole life policy and name the National Center for Homeopathy as owner and beneficiary; or add NCH as a joint or first, second or last beneficiary of your policy.

 Gifts of appreciated stock can provide substantial support to NCH and have a long-term impact.
 You may benefit from a gift of appreciated assets by deducting the full fair market value of long-term appreciated assets and avoiding tax on the capital gain.